sikula-ai/sikula-example-web-project/docs/sikula-demo.md

 # Sikula Demo Workflow

 This project is intentionally small so the value of Sikula is visible without a large codebase.
+Start with the [project README](../README.md) for the public overview, installation link, and full walkthrough.

 ## What Sikula Demonstrates Here